FOSSEE/st-scripts/getting-started-with-lists/script.rst

      nonempty = ['spam', 'eggs', 100, 1.234]

-Thus the simplest way of creating a list is typing out a sequence of comma-separated values (items) between square brackets.
+Thus the simplest way of creating a list is typing out a sequence of comma-separated values (or items) between two square brackets.
-All the list items need not be of the same data type.

 As we can see lists can contain different kinds of data.
-In the previous example 'spam' and 'eggs' are strings and 100 and 1.234 are integer and float.
-Thus we can put elements of heterogenous types in lists including list itself.
+In the previous example 'spam' and 'eggs' are strings whereas 100 and 1.234 are integer and float respectively.
+Thus we can put elements of different types in lists including lists itself.
+This property makes lists heterogeneous data structures.

 .. #[[Anoop: the sentence "Thus list themselves can be one of the element types possible in lists" is not clear, rephrase it.]]